bidfx/bidfx-api-py/DEVELOPMENT.md

 ## Release procedure

+### Code formatting

+The Python source code is pretty formatted for consistency using [Black](https://github.com/psf/black).
+You can trigger a manual reformat by typing `make pretty` which runs `back` over all source files.
+You can also configure your IDE to reformat each Python file as it is saved.

 ### Version number

-The library version is managed by [bump2version](https://github.com/c4urself/bump2version) and the version number is defined in the file [.bumpversion.cfg](.bumpversion.cfg).
+The library version is managed by [bump2version](https://github.com/c4urself/bump2version) and the version number is defined in the file [setup.cfg](setup.cfg).
-A number of files contain the version number.
+A number of source and doc files contain the version number so,
-Unless you want to update them all the version number must be increased for each new release by running `make version` to bump to the next minor version number.
+unless you want to update them all manually, the version number must be increased for each new release by running `make version` to bump to the next minor version number.
 This just runs: